graphql/graphql-spec/spec/Section 3 -- Type System.md

 ## Tagged Types

 TaggedTypeDefinition : Description? tagged Name Directives[Const]?
-TaggedFieldsDefinition?
+TaggedMembersDefinition?

 TaggedTypeExtension :
   - extend tagged Name Directives[Const]?
-TaggedFieldsDefinition
+TaggedMembersDefinition
   - extend tagged Name Directives[Const]

-TaggedFieldsDefinition : { TaggedFieldDefinition+ }
+TaggedMembersDefinition : { TaggedMemberDefinition+ }

-TaggedFieldDefinition : Description?
+TaggedMemberDefinition : Description?
 Name : Type Directives[Const]?

-Tagged types represent a list of possible named fields, exactly one of which must be present.
-This resulting field must yield a value of a specific type.
+Tagged types represent a list of possible named members, exactly one of which must be present.
+This resulting member must yield a value of a specific type.
 In outputs, like for Objects, Tagged types should be serialized as ordered
-maps: the queried field names (or aliases) that are present are the keys and the result of evaluating the field is the value, ordered by the order in which they appear in the query.
-Note that Tagged types may be objects with more than one key even though they guarantee that exactly one field is present, this is because aliases may be used, and `__typename` may also be queried.
+maps: the queried member names (or aliases) that are present are the keys and the result of evaluating the member is the value, ordered by the order in which they appear in the query.
+Note that Tagged types may be objects with more than one key even though they guarantee that exactly one member is present, this is because aliases may be used, and `__typename` may also be queried (and will return the name of the tagged type).

-All fields defined within a Tagged type must not have a name which begins with {"__"} (two underscores), as this is used exclusively by GraphQL's introspection system.
+All members defined within a Tagged type must not have a name which begins with {"__"} (two underscores), as this is used exclusively by GraphQL's introspection system.